 The first phase of treatment is considered the remodeling phase, and once this has been completed those tissues, ligaments, and bone will need time to stabilize.
 Without the use of a retainer to firmly hold these new positions during that time, the teeth will almost always find a way to migrate back to their old positions.
 It can take anywhere from several months to several years for the new position of your teeth to become more permanent.
 By wearing your retainer as directed by your orthodontist, you’ll help your teeth along with the surrounding hard and soft tissues to realign, stabilizing your new bite.

 What are the different types of retainers?

 There are two different types of retainers: fixed retainers and removable retainers.
-Dr. Jeff will always takes your specific case and your preferences into consideration before deciding which kind would be best suited for your needs and lifestyle.
+Our doctors will always take your specific case and your preferences into consideration before deciding which kind would be best suited for your needs and lifestyle.

 A fixed retainer consists of a thin wire positioned across the lingual (behind) surface of the lower or upper front teeth which is bonded into place.
 The wire stretches across several teeth, so it’s important to maintain the same level of dental care you used while you were in braces.
 We have found over the years that fixed retainers tend to take more work to keep clean, so they are not recommended for the majority of our patients, and are not necessary when the removable retainers are worn as instructed.

 The removable retainer we use looks very similar to an Invisalign aligner, and can also be referred to as an Essix or TruTain retainer.